+b.
 Systems requirements

-(i) The concept of 'cyber resilience' has been added to subparagraph 4.6(1)(a)(ii) as one of the information technology general controls that a recognized clearing agency must develop and maintain.
-While cyber resilience should already be covered by an entity's controls, the explicit addition of the concept in the Instrument is intended to be reflective of the increasing importance of ensuring that an entity has taken adequate steps to address cyber resilience, as discussed in the June 2016 CPMI-IOSCO Guidance on cyber resilience for financial market infrastructures.5
+(i) Cyber resilience has been added to subparagraph 4.6(a)(ii) as one of the controls a recognized clearing agency must develop and maintain.
+While cyber resilience should already be covered by an entity's general controls, its explicit addition to the Instrument reflects its increasing importance, as discussed in the June 2016 CPMI-IOSCO Guidance on cyber resilience for financial market infrastructures.1